gini/gini-mobile-android/capture-sdk/sdk/src/doc/source/customization-guide.rst

 Bottom Navigation Bar
 ~~~~~~~~~~~~~~~~~~~~~

 You can inject your own view for the bottom navigation bar.
-You can pass your custom ``HelpNavigationBarBottomAdapter`` implementation to
+You can pass your custom ``ErrorNavigationBarBottomAdapter`` implementation to
 ``GiniCapture.Builder``:

 .. code-block:: java